What language is spoken in Malta?

-If there’s one question that all travelers ask before coming to Malta, it’s about the official language spoken in the archipelago.
-A quick overview of the different languages spoken in Malta: English, Maltese, Italian, French… What are the most popular languages?
+If there is one question all travelers ask themselves before coming to Malta, it is which official language is spoken on the archipelago.
+Here is an overview of the different languages spoken in Malta: English, Maltese, Italian, French… Which are the most popular languages?

 English and Maltese, the two languages used in Malta

-Malta was a former British colony.
+Malta is a former British colony.
 The archipelago was part of the British Empire from 1800 to 1964.
-The English language has remained as one of the two official languages of the island alongside Maltese.
+As a result, the English language remained as one of the island’s two official languages, along with Maltese.

-English is theoretically the second official language of Malta after Maltese.
-In practice, however, English is the primary language spoken on the island.
-This is one reason why language stays in Malta to learn English are particularly successful.
+In theory, English is the second official language of Malta after Maltese.
+In practice, however, English is the first language spoken on the island.
+This helps explain the popularity of language study trips to Malta for learning English.

-English is the language of business, education, and tourism in Malta.
-With more than 2.9 million travelers per year for only 542,051 inhabitants, the use of English has become widespread as the everyday language at the expense of Maltese.
-Malta’s first newspaper, the Times of Malta, is also published in English.
+English is used in business, education, and tourism in Malta.
+With over 3.5 million travelers each year versus only 563,433 inhabitants, the use of English has become widespread as the everyday language, overshadowing Maltese.
+Malta’s first newspaper, the Times of Malta, is itself published in English.

-Malta is still part of the 53 member states of the Commonwealth.
-However, contrary to popular belief, it is no longer part of the 16 Commonwealth realms, such as Canada, Australia, or New Zealand, which still recognize Charles III as head of state.
+Malta is also still part of the 53 Commonwealth member states.
+Contrary to a common misconception, however, it is no longer one of the 16 Commonwealth realms, such as Canada, Australia, or New Zealand, which still recognize King Charles III as Head of State.

 Maltese, the official language of Malta

-Malta has been colonized many times, and Maltese has been shaped by these various cultural influences.
-The root of the Maltese language comes from Sicilian Arabic, on this linguistic base have been grafted Latin influences, Italian, French, English, and even Tunisian Arabic.
-Maltese is therefore described as a Afro-Asiatic language (or Chamito-Semitic), rich and varied, and uses a Latin alphabet.
+Malta was colonized many times, and Maltese developed through a variety of cultural influences.
+Its root comes from Sicilian Arabic, with additional influences from Latin, Italian, French, English, and Tunisian Arabic.
+Maltese is therefore considered a Semitic (or Afro-Asiatic) language, rich and varied, using a Latin alphabet.

-While English and Maltese are the most used languages in Malta, it is important to remember that the archipelago is very cosmopolitan, nearly one in four inhabitants in Malta is not of Maltese origin, and very touristy.
-Indian, Italian, French, and Latin American communities are very present in Malta.
-It is therefore very common to hear Hindi, Italian, French, or Spanish spoken in everyday life in Malta.
-English remains, however, the common language.
+While English and Maltese are the two most widely used languages in Malta, it’s important to remember that the archipelago is very cosmopolitan—nearly one in four residents of Malta is not Maltese—and heavily visited by tourists.
+Indian, Italian, French, and Latin American communities are very prominent in Malta.
+As a result, it is quite common to hear Hindi, Italian, French, or Spanish in everyday life.
+Nevertheless, English remains the common language.

-The English language, a mark of the British Empire’s influence
+The English language, a legacy of the British Empire’s influence

-In 1798, during his Egyptian campaign, Napoleon Bonaparte decided to take possession of the island of Malta.
-Malta has always been strategically important during the major invasions of the Mediterranean rim.
-The still powerful Knights of Malta decided to surrender to Napoleon’s imposing fleet without a fight, thus leaving the island in French hands.
+In 1798, during his Egyptian campaign, Napoleon Bonaparte decided to seize the island of Malta.
+Malta has always been of strategic importance during major invasions in the Mediterranean region.
+The Order of Malta, then still very powerful on the island, chose to lay down its arms in the face of Napoleon’s formidable fleet, relinquishing the island to the French without a fight.

-After two years of extortion, pillaging, and coercive laws, the Napoleonic troops became so unpopular that the people of Malta called for help from France’s eternal rival and arch-enemy: the British Empire.
+After two years of extortion, looting, and coercive laws, the Napoleonic troops became so unpopular that the people of Malta called upon France’s greatest rival and most formidable enemy: the British Empire.

-The British freed Malta from French rule after a two-year embargo but then decided to keep the archipelago for themselves.
-In 1816, the British officially annexed the island as a colony of the British Empire.
+The English freed Malta from French rule following a two-year embargo but then decided to keep the archipelago for themselves.
+In 1816, they officially annexed the island as a colony of the British Empire.

-It was not until September 21, 1964, that the island was decolonized and gained its independence.
+It was not until September 21, 1964 that the island was decolonized and gained independence.
 On December 13, 1974, the archipelago officially became the Republic of Malta.
-While Malta remains a member of the Commonwealth, it now has a democratically elected president at its head and has retained the English language as a legacy.
+Although Malta is still a member of the Commonwealth, it now has a democratically elected president and has retained the English language as part of its heritage.

 The most common words in Malta